satorici/satori-docs/satori_help/docs/modes/ci/github.md

 **- Code malfunction:** If you cannot assert how your software behaves, deployment should be considered or stopped.

-**-Secrets in your code:** Hard-coded credentials, API keys, and sensitive data can be unintentionally pushed, compromising the security of your systems.
+**- Secrets in your code:** Hard-coded credentials, API keys, and sensitive data can be unintentionally pushed, compromising the security of your systems.

 **-Vulnerable code (internal or third-party):** Code may contain security weaknesses that malicious actors can exploit.